teamulster2/report/report/03_methodology/04_user_interface.md

 ## User interface

 The user interface in the app should be kept as simple as possible in order to be accessible to everyone.
-That means there is a start page with the logo and four options.
+This means that there is a start page with the logo and four menu options.
 From there, the settings lead to a subpage that provides certain functions for the client-server function.
 The study URL can be selected here and data transfer can be ordered (Figure 3).
 There is also the sub-item of audio detection, which, however, has not yet been implemented due to time constraints and the limitations of the project.